-16.6 Life-Giving Procedures
+A. Life Giving Procedures

-A "life-giving procedure" is defined as a medically-supervised procedure involving the testing, sampling, or donation of blood, platelets, organs, fluids, tissues, and other human body components for the purposes of donation, without compensation, to a person or organization for medically necessary treatments.
+- 1. Employees will be granted paid leave, not to exceed thirty (30) calendar days in a two-year period, as needed for the purpose of participating in lifegiving procedures.
+Such leave shall not be charged against sick leave or any other leave, and use of leave without pay is not required.
+If additional leave time beyond the thirty (30) calendar days in a two-year period is needed, employees may use accrued sick, vacation leave, compensatory time, or leave without pay. - 2.
+A "life-giving procedure" is defined as a medically-supervised procedure involving the testing, sampling, or donation of organs, tissues, and other human body components for the purposes of donation, without compensation, to a person or organization for medically necessary treatments.
+"Life-giving procedure" does not include the donation of blood or platelets. - 3.
+The College may take program implementation and staffing requirement into account when scheduling leave.
 Employees will provide reasonable advance notice before taking such leave and will provide written proof from an accredited medical institution, physician or other medical professional that the employee participated in a life-giving procedure.
-Employees participating in life-giving procedures in excess of two (2) hours will be required to use accrued leave.